 Where an A Level science subject is taken, we require a pass in the practical science element, alongside the achievement of the A Level at the stated grade.

-GCSE: C in English Language, or an equivalent English language qualification.
+GCSE: English Language at grade C (4) or above, or an appropriate English language qualification.
 We will accept Level 2 Functional Skills English in lieu of GCSE English.